 See below for frequently asked questions about $WORK Rewards, wallets, and networks.

 What are the token contract addresses for $WORK Rewards?

 - Ethereum Mainnet: 0x1482295Df16e7761d128B9823B61785D43CA038B

 How do I see my $WORK Rewards balance(s)?

-When you’re logged into the Member Dashboard, head to the Rewards & Governance section (for Coalition Members or Employee Members, depending on which type of member you are).
-There you will see your current $WORK balance, how many you $WORK have staked (if any), as well as a breakdown of the source of your $WORK Rewards.
+When you’re logged into the Member Dashboard, head to the Rewards & Governance section.
+There you will see your current $WORK balance, how many $WORK you have staked (if any), as well as a breakdown of the source of your $WORK Rewards.

 How do I stake my $WORK Rewards?

 Just above your $WORK Rewards balance in the Member Dashboard is an option to “Stake”.
 Enter the amount of $WORK you wish to stake (must be at least ONE (1) whole $WORK token) and click the “Stake” button.